20 Fun Facts about the Galapagos Islands

 The islands are formed by the juncture of three tectonic plates: the Pacific, Cocos and Nazca.
 The result is infrequent volcanic activity and incredibly diverse landscapes.
 A spa for the visual senses…

 Follow Charles Darwin’s footsteps by exploring the same islands and sites that he visited back in 1835.
 Get to learn from Naturalists how the theory of natural selection was founded here, and of course, take a selfie picture at Charles Darwin’s monument!

 800 Species of Mollusks and Myriads of Fish Species

-The Word “Galapago” for Islands’ Iconic Turtles
+The Word “Galapago” Comes From Islands’ Iconic Turtles

 The term “Galapago” refers to the old castellan word meaning riding saddle.
 The shell (carapace) of tortoises does resemble the horse-riding saddle, doesn’t it?

-While you would expect the temperatures on the islands to soar so near the equator, the temperatures actually stay quite comfortable.
+While you would expect the temperatures on the islands to soar so near the Equator, the temperatures actually stay quite comfortable.
 Throughout the year, land temperature averages range from 79 to 86 degrees Fahrenheit, and the water averages 71 to 78 degrees Fahrenheit.